 - ByDesign is aging, and many SAP customers need a replacement.
-We estimated 35% of current ByDesign customers to be potential customers for S/4HANA, and this would again be S/4HANA Cloud.
+We estimated 35% of current ByDesign customers as potential customers for S/4HANA, which would again be S/4HANA Cloud.

 This is how we arrived at we arrived 40,591 potential S/4HANA customer conversions from the current installed base.
-The poll is of current SAP customers, so we did not add an estimate for net new SAP customers.
+The poll is of current SAP customers, so we did not estimate net new SAP customers.

 If we apply the 16% provide by ASUG by 40,591, we arrive at 6,495 customers already live on S/4HANA.
 However, as recently as a month ago at SAPPHIRE, Hasso Plattner estimated only 3,500, which, according to our study, is hugely exaggerated.

 The Implications of the ASUG Poll Versus Our SAP ERP Customer Estimate